-Management is responsible for the preparation and fair presentation of those unconsolidated financial Statements in accordance with the international Accounting and Financial Reporting Standards as applicable in Fukistan and the requirements of the Companies Act.
-2017, and for such internal control as the management determine is necessary to enable the proparation of the unconsolidated financial statements that are free from material ministratement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these unconsolidated financial statements in accordance with the International Accounting and Financial Reporting Standards as applicable in Pakistan and the requirements of the Companies Act, 2017, and for such internal control as the management determine is necessary to enable the preparation of the unconsolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the unconsolidated financial statements, management is responsible for assessing the Company's ability to continue as going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to bo so.
+In preparing the unconsolidated financial statements, management is responsible for assessing the Company's ability to continue as going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.